Rhodes sailing holidays

 Mandraki port entrance with the two Dama dama, “Elafos” deer and “Elafina” doe (female), statues, and where once – presumably – stood the feet of the Colossus of Rhodes.
 Behind the yachts in the NE corner of the harbour is the St Nicholas Fortress.

 The town quay is reserved for local ferries and hydrofoils.
-Visitors can also go on the square block on the West side, if there is room.
+Visitors can also go on the square block on the west side, if there is room.

-The T-shaped pontoon on the west side of the harbour has been gone since 4 seasons, which is correctly shown on C-Map, openseamap and in the GWP, but not on Eagleray, Navionics, etc.
+The T-shaped pontoon on the west side of the harbour has been gone since 6 seasons, which is correctly shown on C-Map, openseamap and in the GWP, but not on Eagleray, Navionics, etc.

-A whole series of new pontoons are projected throughout the harbour and as soon as these are effective I will forthwith omit the quotation marks around “marina”.
+A whole series of new pontoons are projected (years ago) throughout the harbour and as soon as these are effective I will forthwith omit the quotation marks around “marina”.

-Mind the Kolóna shoal (man-made! → a half disintegrated mole) when approaching the famous cervid adorned entrance.
+Mind the Kolóna shoal (man-made! a half disintegrated mole) when approaching the famous cervid adorned entrance.

 Justifiably, Mandraki can offer the most desired berths in Rhodes' town: safe and preciously located near the Old Town and at the historic site of the Colossus.